 Every holiday has its movies.
 They become part of our traditions every year that we simply can’t pass up.
 Watching “A Christmas Story” in December or “Halloween” in October are as important to our Holiday experiences as Christmas trees and Jack-o’-Lanterns.

 Some holidays are easier to pick out than others though.
 For Halloween, you can obviously simply look into horror movies.
 Christmas movies have become a genre of their own at this point, with what seems like two or three new ones being released every year.
-But what about other holidays?
+But what about the other holidays?

 While the titles may not be as obvious “A Christmas Story” or “Halloween” there are plenty of great movies to watch on July 4th.
-Ok, so “Born on the Fourth of July” is pretty much on the nose, but beyond that and some historical war movies you may have to do some digging to find a Fourth of July movie.
+Ok, so “Born on the Fourth of July” is pretty much on the nose, but beyond that and some historical war movies, you may have to do some digging to find a Fourth of July movie.

 Here are 4 movies perfect for the 4th of July:

 “You yell ‘shark,’ and we got a panic on our hands on the 4th of July.”

 This may not be the first movie that comes to mind when you’re thinking of patriotic movies, but some people may forget how big a role the 4th of July plays in “Jaws.”

 The mayor’s reasoning for not closing the beaches despite the gruesome series of shark attacks hinges on the money the town would make from the tourists visiting for the holiday.

 “Jaws” doesn’t exactly portray how I would like to spend my summer holiday, but it is certainly a movie I would watch on the 4th.

 Of course, the Captain made the list.
 A symbol of patriotism himself, Captain America is an American icon that fits in perfectly with the 4th of July.